Cweber648/scrollAPI/README.md

 * rails s

 ### Making a Request to Our API:
-The GET route for showing an entire scroll (local and Herokufied):
+The GET route for showing an entire scroll (Herokufied and for local funtimes):
+* https://desolate-oasis-97513.herokuapp.com/scrollios/1
 * localhost:3000/scrollios/1
-* https://desolate-oasis-97513.herokuapp.com/scrollios/1

-This returns a JSON object that's a collection of articles.
+This returns a JSON object that's a collection of articles for a given Scroll.
 Currently we're just sending back title and body, but eventually we could add in author and source.
-So here's what it'd look like with two articles:
+Here's what it'd look like if our Scroll object with an ID of 1 is requested, assuming it has two articles associated with it:
 ```
 [
     {